HeinrichHartmann/zmqdump/README.md

 The zmqdump utility is used to make zmq socket communication available on the unix shell.
 It can be used to listen to messages on SUB and PULL sockets and to send messages out via PUB, PUSH sockets.
-It mimics the functionality an syntax of the nc (or netcat) BSD-tool.

-The default behavior will dump all revceived messages on `stdout` all lines(!) received on `stdin` will be sent out as string messages (it the socket type supports sending messages).
+The default behavior will dump all revceived messages on `stdout`; all lines(!) received on `stdin` will be sent out as string messages.

 Common uses include:
 - network testing